• How do I determine my sizing using your sizing charts / measurements?

 THIGH ~ 2" down from the crotch, straight across the leg to the edge.

 BOTTOM HEM ~ straight across the bottom leg opening.

-RISE ~ from the crotch meeting point to the top of the back waist band edge.
+FRONT RISE ~ from the crotch meeting point to the top of the front waist band edge.

 BACK RISE ~ on the backside, from the crotch meeting point to the top of the back waist band edge.
 You can either use a soft ruler and measure around the curve of the seat, or pull the seam tight to get it to lay flat.